 Prescription medicines play a critical role in healthcare.
 Advances in drug discovery and development help us all live longer and healthier lives.
 Many once-fatal diseases are now being prevented, cured or converted to chronic conditions, and we are often able to alleviate pain or other debilitating symptoms with these effective and powerful pharmaceuticals.
 But any medication can also cause harm, and the misuse of prescription drugs has become a serious public health epidemic.

 Drug Take Backs are a great way remove unused medications from your community.
-Download these free resources to help make your event a success!
+Download these free resources created by Cardinal Health to help make your event a success!

 The scope of the prescription drug misuse epidemic